Service Families

 Welcome to our Leconfield Family…

-At any time, children from Service Families make up between 35 and 50% of the children in our school.
+At any time, children from Service Families make up between 35% and 50% of the children in our school.
 We greatly value the contribution that Service Families make to our community and we are proud to be part of their education journey.

 From the moment you make contact with us to tell us you are moving to Leconfield we will work with you to ensure a smooth transition for your family.
-This includes help and support with the essentials, such as health care, and information about our school, the admissions process and your child’s class.
+This includes help and support with the essentials such as health care, information about our school, the admissions process and your child’s class.

 We ROCK: